jipelski/smart-home/hub/README.md

 ## Features

   **BLE Connectivity**:
-  Connects to multiple BLE peripehral devices and subscribes to their notitications.
+  Connects to multiple BLE peripheral devices and subscribes to their notifications.

   **Data Handling**:
-  Unpacks received data using preset data structures and repacks it for transmission.
+  Unpacks received data using preset data structures and repack it for transmission.

   **MQTT Publishing**:
   Publishes sensor data to specified MQTT Broker using specified topics.